brian-rose/atm320-thermodynamics/syllabus.md

 Course website:
 : [https://brian-rose.github.io/atm320-thermodynamics](https://brian-rose.github.io/atm320-thermodynamics)
-: Some content will be served through the Brightspace page for this course
+: Some content will be served through the access-controlled Brightspace page for this course

 ## Grading